julianschiavo/LetMeIn/README.md

 ## Contributing

 Contributions and pull requests are welcomed by anyone!
 If you find an issue with **LetMeIn**, file a Github Issue, or, if you know how to fix it, submit a pull request.

-Please read our [Contribution Guidelines](CONTRIBUTING.md) before making a contribution.
+Please review our [Code of Conduct](CODE_OF_CONDUCT.md) and [Contribution Guidelines](CONTRIBUTING.md) before making a contribution.

 <br>